cloudnativeapp/charts/README_en.md

 We also encourage user to submit their own Charts Repo, we are very happy to include it in AppHub.
 Eventually, AppHub will become a "aggregator hub" for every user's chart repo and we believe it's where Helm community is going to.

-> This function is actively under developing.
+> TBD: This feature is still actively under developing.

-Roadmap
+### Roadmap

 We open source the [roadmap of AppHub here](https://github.com/cloudnativeapp/charts/projects/4) and we are eager to know your ideas about how to make it as a great Helm Hub mirror in China.